altocodenl/acweb/blog/20200812-a-simple-product-looks-like-this.md

 Simple is organized, complex doesn’t scale.
 # ac;pic: a simple product looks like this

-> “Simplicity is the ultimate form of sophistication.”
+> "Simplicity is the ultimate form of sophistication."
 [1]

 --